wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 ## Auto-scaling

-But Amazon continues to offer traditional elastic load balancer service with auto-scaling groups of individual servers.
+Amazon continues to offer traditional elastic load balancer service with auto-scaling groups of individual servers.
 The service is controlled using Chef specifications.

 The concern with clusters of traditional programs is <strong>sticky sessions</strong> which stay on a particular server instance until time-out, which can be several hours.
 Meanwhile, that particular server instance cannot be downed for security updates, memory reclaimation, or whatever.
 In other words, it takes a long time to "bleed" instances of user sessions.
-This situation is caused by programs that was written using cookies that The Load Balancer woul
+This situation is caused by programs that was written to depend on the exchange of cookies in HTTP headers exchanged between client and server.
+With such an architecture, Load Balancers need to return a client to a specific server instance, and thus not "stateless".

+Apps that are "stateless" can better take advantage of advanced scaling features.

+### Sticky vs. Stateless (more scalable and cheaper)

+Apps need to be "stateless" in order to make use of server instances than can disappear at any time, such as AWS EC2 instances purchased according to "spot rates" which fluctuate under an aucton system established by Amazon.
+Such rates are the lowest cost among all ways of charging.
+Thus, a system can be considered financially defective if it cannot take advantage of the lowest cost instances.
+Such a situation can and should be identified as early as the technical planning stage.
+That is the rationale for considering performance issues early on rather than shortly before production when nothing much can be changed.

+TODO: Complete this article:

 Load balancer limits.

 Instance limits.